ispeakfishlanguage/little-star/README.md

 - __The landing page image__

   - The landing includes a photograph with text overlay to allow the user to see exactly what the club offers and puts a lot of emphasis on the facts that the classes are free.
-  - This section introduces the user to Little Star with an eye-catching photograpy
+  - This section introduces the user to Little Star with an eye-catching photography and descriptional text related to the content of the website.
 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

 - __About Us Section__